PacoVu/havenondemand-android/README.md

-# IODClient Library for Android.
+# HODClient Library for Android.
 V1.0

 ----
 ## Overview
-IODClient library for Android is a lightweight Java based API, which helps you easily integrate your Android app with HP IDOL OnDemand Services.
+HODClient library for Android is a lightweight Java based API, which helps you easily integrate your Android app with HP Haven OnDemand Services.

-IODClient library requires a minimum Android API level 10.
+HODClient library requires a minimum Android API level 10.

 ----
-## Integrate IODClient into an Android project
+## Integrate HODClient into an Android project
-1. Download the IODClient library project for Android.
+1. Download the HODClient library project for Android.
 2. Create a new or open an existing Android project
 3. Select the app main folder and click on the File menu then choose Import Module option.
 >![](/images/importlibrary1.jpg)
-4. Browse to IODClient folder and click OK.
-The IODClient folder should be created into your project.
+4. Browse to HODClient folder and click OK.
+The HODClient folder should be created into your project.
 ![](/images/importlibrary2.jpg)
 5. Open the main project build.gradle and add packaging options and the dependency as follows: